 Overview

 The Office of Grants and Research (OGR) is a state agency that is part of the Executive Office of Public Safety and Security (EOPSS).
-OGR manages and administers more than $279 million annually in state and federal grant funds directed toward crime prevention and intervention, traffic safety, and homeland security initiatives, and conducts research to support for grant funds awarded to Massachusetts by the Department of Justice (DOJ), Federal Emergency Management Agency (FEMA), and National Highway Traffic Safety Administration (NHTSA) and also manage and administer grant funds authorized by the Massachusetts Legislature to address public safety and security needs across the state.
+OGR manages and administers more than $279 million in state and federal grant funds directed toward justice and prevention, traffic safety, and homeland security initiatives, and conducts research to support in support of these areas.
+OGR is the State Administering Agency (SAA) for grant funds awarded to Massachusetts by the Department of Justice (DOJ), Federal Emergency Management Agency (FEMA), and National Highway Traffic Safety Administration (NHTSA) and also manage and administer grant funds authorized by the Massachusetts Legislature to address public safety and security needs across the state.

 Explore our site to learn more about OGR’s programs and the impact of our work.